More information about how to get in touch by phone, email or in person.

 Can I get a refund for my tickets?

-Tickets cannot be refunded unless an event is cancelled.
+Unfortunately, tickets cannot be refunded unless an event is cancelled either by the artist or the venue.

 What happens if an event is cancelled?

 Where possible you will be contacted by the Ticket Office either by email, phone or post.
 We can either credit your account with us, or provide you with a refund for the face value of the ticket.
-Postage will not be refunded, and the transaction fee will only be refunded if you have no other tickets in this order.
+Postage will not be refunded.
 We can only refund through the method in which the ticket was paid.
 Credit and debit card payments will be refunded to the original card, and cash refunds will need to be collected from the Ticket Office.

 Can I reserve tickets and pay for them later?